RyanScottLewis/rmagick-sprite/README.md

     frame x: 16 * 1 # Frame 1
     # x: 0, y: 0 is the top-left corner..
     # I'm lazy, so I'm just taking the default_frame_options width and multiplying it by the
-    # frame index to calculate the x coordinate.
+    # frame's offset to calculate the x coordinate.
   end

   walking do